Derrick Sharp: Personal life

 In the mid-1990s, Sharp married an Israeli woman, and thus received Israeli citizenship, by virtue of that marriage.
 The couple have one son, who also played basketball in Israel.
 In 1999, he divorced his first wife, and married Canadian basketball player Justine Ellison.
 They have four children together, three sons and a daughter.
+Sharp's son, Emanuel Sharp, currently plays for the University of Houston basketball team.

 Sharp lived with his family in Herzliya, Israel, until August 2013, when they moved to Orlando, Florida.
 His son from his first marriage later returned to Israel to pursue a basketball playing career.
-Sharp later moved to Tampa, Florida, where he formally worked as the head coach of the Blake High School boys' basketball team.
+Sharp later moved to Tampa, Florida, where he worked as the head coach of the Blake High School boys' basketball team.
 Sharp is currently the Varsity Boys' Head Basketball Coach at Bishop McLaughlin Catholic High School in Pasco County, Florida.